pytest-dev/pyfakefs/docs/intro.rst

   real file system has to be used in a test step

-- pyfakefs defaults to the OS it is running on, but can also be configured to test code running under another OS (Linux, MacOS or Windows).
+- pyfakefs defaults to the OS it is running on, but can also be configured to test code running under another OS (Linux, macOS or Windows).

 - pyfakefs can be configured to behave as if running as a root or as a non-root user, independently from the actual user.